 - NCSL LegisBrief — State Policy Options for Employing People with Disabilities

-Furthermore, in 2012-2013, then National Governors Association Chair Jack Markell of Delaware made disability and employment his signature initiative.
+Furthermore, in 2012-2013, then National Governors Association (NGA) Chair Jack Markell of Delaware made disability and employment his signature initiative.
 Over the course of the year, NGA held two stakeholder roundtables, 60 one-on-one meetings, two conference sessions and two state institutes and conducted an extensive literature review on disability employment.
-The result was A Better Bottom Line: Employing People with Disabilities: A Blueprint for Governors, a policy framework organized according to five topic areas that emerged from this intake process.
+The result was A Better Bottom Line: Employing People with Disabilities: A Blueprint for Governors, a policy framework organized according to five topic areas that were heavily discussed at these meetings.